stphnsmpsn/rust-payment-processor/README.md

 possibly the parsing of these records into the `Transaction` struct.
 Once this is addressed, we can look at executing tasks in parallel and possibly even prioritizing certain types of transactions.

+Having said that, profiling the application against large data sets prior to optimization and having a clear requirement in mind is key to avoiding the trap of premature optimization.

 #### CSV Parsing

 In order to speed up the CSV parsing, I would first follow the advice [here](https://docs.rs/csv/1.0.0/csv/tutorial/index.html#performance).